The Personal Income Tax (Impuesto sobre la renta de las personas físicas / IRPF) is a direct tax levied on the income of individuals.

 If you are a Spanish resident you will be taxed for your worldwide income.
 You may deduct your income tax paid in your home country.

 Double tax treaties are in place to avoid double-taxation.
 When there is no treaty with your country of origin, you may deduct the foreign tax paid; foreign compensation may also be applied.
 Your Spanish Lawyer may calculate this amount for you.

 Those non-residents living more than 183 days in Spain are also considered as residents for tax purposes, even if they have not obtained their residence permit.

-Income tax returns must be filed before the Tax Office of the taxpayer’s address.
+Income tax returns may be submitted by confirming the draft issued by the tax office, before the Tax Office of the taxpayer’s address or through the internet.

-Certain deductible expenses, such as medicines, deductions for dependants, amounts paid for the purchase of a home or accounts opened for that purpose (“cuentas vivienda“) may be claimed in the annual tax returns.
+Certain deductible expenses, such as deductions for caring dependant relatives, children, amounts paid for the purchase of a home or accounts opened for such purpose (“cuentas vivienda“) may be claimed in the annual tax returns.

 Employers must provide employees with a certificate of taxes withheld (Certificado de Retenciones) so that employees are able to subtract them in order to calculate their tax obligation.

 7. Getting legal help

 Let us take care of all your tax paperwork.
 Purchase a pre-packaged legal service delivered by our team of Spanish lawyers for a fixed one-off price: